wanghao9610/OV-DINO/README.md

 - **`15/07/2024`**: We release the fine-tuning code, try to fine-tune on your custom dataset.
 Feel free to raise issue if you encounter some problem.

+- **`15/07/2024`**: We release the local inference demo, try to deploy OV-DINO on you local machine and run inference on images.

 - **`14/07/2024`**: We release the pre-trained models and the evaluation code.

 - **`11/07/2024`**: We release OV-DINO paper on arxiv.
 Code and pre-trained model are coming soon.